For your Home

 It is rare for a North American tarantula to inject venom.
 However, if they do, the species located in the U.S. tends to have very weak venom.
 You might feel some dizziness or nausea from the venom of a tarantula.

 Of course, it is possible a person could have an allergic reaction to a tarantula bite.
-Muscle spasms, feeling short of breath, breaking out into hives, redness and swelling that spreads well beyond the bite area could all be indications of an allergic reaction.
+Muscle spasms, feeling short of breath, breaking out into hives, redness, and swelling that spreads well beyond the bite area could all be indications of an allergic reaction.
 The treatment will be similar to that of someone allergic to bee stings and medical attention should be sought.
 If at all possible, bringing the spider that did the biting with to the emergency room can help doctors find the right treatment.

 Anyone bitten, however, should seek medical treatment just to be safe.